 Don’t throw out your old shoe boxes!
-These sturdy boxes are great to use in craft projects.
-One easy idea is to make a festive gift box.
+These sturdy boxes are great to use in craft gift box project.
 Making gift boxes is a fun “green craft” to do around the holidays or really any time when gift giving is in order.

 Craft Gift Box